SwerveRobotics/tools/README.md

 # Swerve Robotics Tools Suite

 Welcome to the Swerve Robotics Tools Suite.
-Here we hope you will find that will help make your FTC programming more productive and enjoyable.
+Here you will find tools that we hope will make your FTC programming more productive and enjoyable.
 You might also enjoy our related project, the Swerve Robotics FTC Library, also here on GitHub.

 At the moment, the suite contains just one tool: